raytroop/raytroop.github.io/source/_posts/osc-pn.md

 Godone, A. & Micalizio, Salvatore & Levi, Filippo.
 (2008).
 RF spectrum of a carrier with a random phase modulation of arbitrary slope. [[https://sci-hub.se/10.1088/0026-1394/45/3/008](https://sci-hub.se/10.1088/0026-1394/45/3/008)]

+Bae, Woorham; Jeong, Deog-Kyoon: 'Analysis and Design of CMOS Clocking Circuits for Low Phase Noise' (Materials, Circuits and Devices, 2020)